bobllor/macdeploy/README.md

 The macOS Deployment File Server is built to deploy macOS devices automatically without the use of MDM software.
 It automates user creation, admin tools, and package installations.

-It is built and powered by Go, Python, Bash, and Docker.
+It is built and powered by *Go, Python, Bash, and Docker*.

 ***Security warning***: This server was built with the intention to be running on a *secure, private network*.
-Although it has HTTPS encryption with a self-signed cert, it is a basic implementation and there are no other additional security measures in place.
+It uses HTTPS to encrypt data with a self-signed cert.
+There is no additional security implemented.

-The **YAML configuration file is included in the ZIP file** and placed on the client device during deployment.
-By default this is removed after the script.
-This contains sensitive information, ensure its removal after the script or if it fails.

 # Getting Started